School Coaches and Athletic Directors Target Safety & Injury Prevention at Complimentary North Oaks Sports Medicine Training

 Of the 21 deaths during collegiate football practices in the past decade, at least eight of the players had sickle cell trait, observed Emergency Medicine Physician Alyssa C. Lyon, MD, in her presentation on “Sickle Cell Trait and Impact on Athletes.”
 She explained that the condition can be aggravated by heat and extreme exertion.

-During the session on “Cervical Spine Injuries in Sports,” Orthopaedic Surgeon Brian J. Ladner, MD, discussed the importance of coaches becoming familiar with protocols for treatment of catastrophic spinal cord injuries in sports, including stabilization, removal of equipment and transportation of the injured athlete.
+During the session on “Cervical Spine Injuries in Sports,” Orthopedic Surgeon Brian J. Ladner, MD, discussed the importance of coaches becoming familiar with protocols for treatment of catastrophic spinal cord injuries in sports, including stabilization, removal of equipment and transportation of the injured athlete.

 It’s important for football coaches and staff to familiarize themselves with equipment and the proper removal of helmets, shoulder pads and facemasks to prevent further injuries, Dr. Ladner added.